bezurn004/Obsi-Forge-Apedia/Starforged/Chapter3 - Gamplay In-Depth/Moves/Adventure/SF_CH3_Aid Your Ally.md

 ## Full Description
 Make this move when you are helping an ally (a protagonist played by another player) by taking a supporting action.
 You might be distracting a foe in combat, using the ship’s scanners to scout the path for your pilot on an expedition, or giving an ally encouragement as you stand against a dire threat.

 Outside of a fight, your effort is resolved using the Secure an Advantage, move.
-If you are in combat, use [[SF_CH3_Gain Ground|Gain Ground (move)]].
+If you are in combat, use [[SF_CH3_Gain Ground|Gain Ground]].
 If you score a hit, your ally takes the mechanical and narrative benefit of your success.

 In combat, this is a proactive move, made when you are in control.